subbug/groundwork/README.md

 Groundwork
 ==========

 Groundwork is a responsive, fractions-based, fluid grid system.
-Use Groundwork to rapidly build fluid, responsive layouts and make virtually any layout kick ass on virtually any device.
+Use Groundwork CSS to rapidly build fully responsive, fluid layouts and make any layout kick ass on virtually any device.

 Visit http://garyhepting.com/groundwork/